davidv171/pcBackup/shows.md

 - Rome -> drama, history
 - True Detective -> Season 1 is god tier, the rest is good enough to warrant top tier
 - Happy Endings -> sitcom type, surprisingly good
+- The Boys -> Superhero show but the superheroes are the bad guys

 ## Really good